-If you search your ancestors in Pietravairano, Campania, info about your Italian family are stored in the City Office archives or at the parishes.
+If you search your ancestors in Pietravairano, in the province of Caserta, Campania region, the documents about your Italian family are stored in the City Office archives and in the parishes in the town.

-In towns and villages of Campania and in Caserta province registry offices were established in early 1800: it means that you could find information in Pietravairano registrar as of that date.
+In towns and villages of Campania and in Caserta province registry offices were established in 1809: it means that you could find your ancestors records in Pietravairano town hall archives as of that date.

-Before to start your genealogy research in Pietravairano, we suggest you to read our tips for your search .
-They are useful to search in Campania and in Pietravairano too.
+Otherwise, if you think to contact the town hall by yourself, we suggest you to read our tips for your search.
+They are useful to search in Campania and of course in Pietravairano too!

-It could be important to know if the last name you are investigating is a frequent surname in Pietravairano.
-As more your surname is common in Pietravairano, as more it could be difficult to find the right info about your ancestors in Pietravairano archives if you have not exact dates.
+To proceed faster with your research is important to know if the last name you are investigating is a frequent surname in Pietravairano.
+As more your surname is common, as more it could be difficult to find the right branch of your ancestors family in Pietravairano archives, expecially if you have not exact dates.

 It could be useful for you to know that some of the most common surnames in Caserta province are: